 If you can find a way to demonstrate to the IRS that you use the boat for business purposes, there are also other tax advantages such as depreciation and deductions for maintenance.

-You don’t pay property taxes on house boat, unless you own a deeded slip, so you need to take advantage of all the tax breaks you can.
+You don’t pay property taxes on a houseboat, unless you own a deeded slip, so you need to take advantage of all the tax breaks you can.

 Living Aboard A Houseboat

 Important considerations are family.
 How close you can keep it to your circle of friends and relatives?
-Fresh water or saltwater?
-Saltwater is a harsher environment, but it’s less likely to freeze like fresh water, which brings climate into the discussion.
-If you insist on freshwater, you’ll either need to keep it down South or invest in deicing bubblers that don’t let water freeze around the hull of our boat — and on a 75-foot houseboat, that could mean a several bubblers.
+Freshwater or saltwater?
+Saltwater is a harsher environment, but it’s less likely to freeze like freshwater, which brings climate into the discussion.
+If you insist on freshwater, you’ll either need to keep it down South or invest in deicing bubblers that don’t let water freeze around the hull of our boat — and on a 75-foot houseboat, that could mean several bubblers.

 Popular locations around the United States include: Sausalito, Calif.; Union Lake, Seattle; Tomahawk Island, Portland; Austin, Texas, San Diego, Calif.; Lake of the Ozarks, Mo.; Chickamauga Lake, Chattanooga, Tenn.; Lake Cumberland, Ky.;

 It can be expensive to live on a houseboat, but of course it varies with the size and location of your boat and where you keep it.
 A 75-foot houseboat in Sausalito, Calif., is going to be pricier than a 50-footer in Chickamauga, Tenn.

 There’s a pretty good marina directory here: https://www.all-about-houseboats.com/houseboat-marina-directory.html#around-world